-Rebecca leads a team of skeptical female activists at Skepchick.org and appears on the weekly Skeptics' Guide to the Universe podcast.
+Rebecca leads a team of skeptical female activists at Skepchick.org.
 She travels around the world delivering entertaining talks on science, atheism, feminism, and skepticism.
 There is currently an asteroid orbiting the sun with her name on it.
 You can follow her every fascinating move on Twitter or on Google+.

 Amanda is a science grad student in Boston whose favorite pastimes are having friendly debates and running amok.

 Debbie is keenly interested in secularism, skepticism, magic and deception, LGBTQ issues, language and perception, and general geekery.
 She works at the Center for Inquiry as director of outreach, director of African Americans for Humanism, and intro-doer for Point of Inquiry.
 You can find her on Twitter: @debgod.

 Heina Dadabhoy [hee-na dad-uh-boy] spent her childhood as a practicing Muslim who never in her right mind would have believed that she would grow up to be an atheist feminist secular humanist, or, in other words, a Skepchick.
 She has been an active participant in atheist organizations and events in and around Orange County, CA since 2007.
 She is currently writing A Skeptic's Guide to Islam.
 You can follow her on Facebook, Twitter, or Google+.

 Born and raised in Mexico City, Daniela has finally decided to abdicate her post as an armchair skeptic and start doing some skeptical activism.
 She is currently living in Spain after having lived in the US, Brazil and Italy.
 You can also find her blogging in Spanish at esceptica.org.

 Will is the admin of Queereka, part of the Skepchick network.
 They are a cultural/medical anthropologist who works at the intersections of sex/gender, sexuality, health, and education.
 Their other interests include politics, science studies, popular culture, and public perceptions and understandings of anthropology.
 Follow them on Twitter at @anthrowill and Facebook at facebook.com/anthrowill.